implicit-invocation/jbump/README.md

 }
 dependencies {
-  // you may need to use "api" instead of "implementation" in a multi-module project, like most libGDX projects implementation 'com.github.tommyettinger:jbump:659fea75c3' // check JitPack for other versions if you want a newer one }
+  // you may need to use "api" instead of "implementation" in a multi-module project, like most libGDX projects implementation 'com.github.tommyettinger:jbump:v1.0.0' // check JitPack for other versions if you want a specific/newer one }
 ```